seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **DUKE**
 Make room, and let him stand before our face.
 Shylock, the world thinks, and I think so too,
-That thou but lead’st this fashion of thy malice
+That thou but lead'st this fashion of thy malice
-To the last hour of act; and then ’tis thought
+To the last hour of act; and then 'tis thought
-Thou’lt show thy mercy and remorse more strange
+Thou'lt show thy mercy and remorse more strange
 Than is thy strange apparent cruelty;
-And where thou now exact’st the penalty,
+And where thou now exact'st the penalty,
-Which is a pound of this poor merchant’s flesh,
+Which is a pound of this poor merchant's flesh,
 Thou wilt not only loose the forfeiture,
-But, touch’d with human gentleness and love,
+But, touch'd with human gentleness and love,
 Forgive a moiety of the principal;
 Glancing an eye of pity on his losses,
 That have of late so huddled on his back,
 Enow to press a royal merchant down
 And pluck commiseration of his state
 From brassy bosoms and rough hearts of flint,
-From stubborn Turks and Tartars, never train’d
+From stubborn Turks and Tartars, never train'd
 To offices of tender courtesy.
 We all expect a gentle answer, Jew.

 **SHYLOCK**
-I have possess’d your grace of what I purpose;
+I have possess'd your grace of what I purpose;
 And by our holy Sabbath have I sworn
 To have the due and forfeit of my bond:
 If you deny it, let the danger light
-Upon your charter and your city’s freedom.
+Upon your charter and your city's freedom.
-You’ll ask me, why I rather choose to have
+You'll ask me, why I rather choose to have
 A weight of carrion flesh than to receive
-Three thousand ducats: I’ll not answer that:
+Three thousand ducats: I'll not answer that:
-But, say, it is my humour: is it answer’d?
+But, say, it is my humour: is it answer'd?
 What if my house be troubled with a rat
 And I be pleased to give ten thousand ducats
 To have it baned?
-What, are you answer’d yet?
+What, are you answer'd yet?
 Some men there are love not a gaping pig;
 Some, that are mad if they behold a cat;
-And others, when the bagpipe sings i’ the nose,
+And others, when the bagpipe sings i' the nose,
 Cannot contain their urine: for affection,
 Mistress of passion, sways it to the mood
 Of what it likes or loathes.
 Now, for your answer:
-As there is no firm reason to be render’d,
+As there is no firm reason to be render'd,
 Why he cannot abide a gaping pig;
 Why he, a harmless necessary cat;
 Why he, a woollen bagpipe; but of force